Square VS QuickBooks

 Where QuickBooks Wins

-- Full-fledged accounting software with advanced invoicing and reporting
+- Full accounting software with advanced reporting

-- More customizable payroll support
+- More advanced payroll options

 Where QuickBooks Falls Short

-- No built-in eCommerce (many third-party integrations are available)
+- No built-in eCommerce website builder

 Square VS QuickBooks Pricing Comparison